rangle/test-automation/frameworks/cypress/README.md

 yarn test (or npm test)
 ```

 After running `yarn test` a Cypress application window should be launched, with a list of test spec files.
-Any of these can be clicked, which will then open that specific spec file in the Cypress test runner, which is a modified Chrome instance
+Any of these can be clicked, which will then open that specific spec file in the Cypress app, which is a modified Chrome instance

+# Cypress App

+The Cypress App is where you would spend your time developing new tests, as well as debugging and diagnosing them.
+[Cypress documentation](https://docs.cypress.io/guides/core-concepts/test-runner.html#Instrument-Panel) contain a good overview of the functionality it offers.

 # Project structure
 ### `cypress/fixtures`